RMSEL Frequently Asked Questions

 How does the lottery work?

-The lottery is complex in that it serves five sponsoring school districts with proportional allocations of student seats.
+The lottery is complex in that it serves three sponsoring school districts with proportional allocations of student seats.
 Each district is allocated a number of student spots per our governing agreement.
 The lottery is run per the guidelines of the enrollment policy.
 Each district must be full prior to over-enrollment in another district.

 Is RMSEL connected to Outward Bound?